WolfRanok/WolfRanok.github.io/_posts/2024-9-19-wuhan-postgraduateEnglish.md

 ---

-But as the moon lifted off the ridge it gathered firmness and authority.Its complexion changed from red,to orange, to glod,to impassive yellow.It seemed to draw light out of the darkening earth, for asit rose,the hills andvalleys below grew dimmer.By the time the moonstood clear of the horizon, full chested and round and the color of ivory, the valleys were deep shadows in the landscape.
+But as the moon lifted off the ridge it gathered firmness and authority.Its complexion changed from red,to orange, to glod,to impassive yellow.It seemed to draw light out of the darkening earth, for as it rose,the hills and valleys below grew dimmer.By the time the moonstood clear of the horizon, full chested and round and the color of ivory, the valleys were deep shadows in the landscape.

 **译文2**：